BabyCues logo Nurture your newborn's digestive comfort. Check out my bestselling book!Yes please

 Firstly, let’s start with the obvious - “demand feeding” or what is also called “responsive feeding” is the best way to feed a child, because I’m sure we would all agree it’s of course ideal to feed our newborn’s responsively, which according to the Merriam-Webster Dictionary means reacting appropriately or sympathetically.
 So, what needs redefining right?
 These labels totally encapsulate a respectful way to nurture feeding.

 But one must then surely ask, and make sure, that the taught practices behind the labels actually answer the child’s holistic demand appropriately and sympathetically, yes?
 Stands to logic.
-For example, we can’t simply just label a cue as a hunger cue, and not acknowledge that it can also means a number of other natural demands, so may require another natural response – one that considers and encompasses nature’s holistic tools that would then be affected by our response, like the baby’s digestive system.
+For example, we can’t simply just label a cue as a hunger cue, and not acknowledge that it can also mean a number of other natural demands, so may require another natural response – one that considers and attunes to the whole child.
 So, what does that mean?
-Well, for me it means, we need to deliver care that is based on nature’s complete library of “cue-led communication” whilst understanding nature’s full-spectrum of digestive function – aka the main “tool” in the function of feeding that extends from mouth to bowel.
-Now some might say, “Yes.
-That’s what is currently being taught under the labels of “demand or responsive feeding.”
-But is it really?
-Or do we need to redefine our delivery and have a fresh, new label as we evolve our feeding practices for the benefit of newborn health?
-Let’s delve into it.

 Newborn hunger cues…

-Lip smacking – this is highly misinterpreted as a hunger cue, but lip smacking is more-often than not accompanied by a baby poking out their tongue, which in fact means your baby is showing you one of their Six-Wind-Cues, communicating that they have trapped air sitting high in the stomach or esophagus that needs to be released through burping.
+Lip smacking – this is highly misinterpreted as a hunger cue, but lip smacking is more-often than not accompanied by a baby poking out their tongue, which in fact means your baby is showing you one of their Six-Wind-Cues.
+This cue communicates that they have trapped air sitting high in the stomach or esophagus that needs to be released through burping.
 If you feed at this time, generally baby will struggle to latch, or if they do, they will reflux quite soon after their feed because the pocket of air that wasn’t released before feeding, will push the milk out on its release.
 Otherwise, for older babies, lip smacking can be about their early exploration of actions creating sound.

 3 Top Burping Tips